Pope plans to write document dedicated to St. Thérèse of Lisieux, offers white rose to the Little Flower

 The saint’s reliquary has traveled to more than 80 countries since 1997.
 The Vatican newspaper reported that the presence of reliquary at the Vatican was the saint’s first “visit” there since 1887, when she asked Pope Leo XIII to allow her to enter the Carmelite order at the age of 15.

-The relics of the Little Flower were present in St. Peter’s Square because 2023 marks the 150th anniversary of his birth and the 100th anniversary of her beatification.
+The relics of the Little Flower were present in St. Peter’s Square because 2023 marks the 150th anniversary of her birth and the 100th anniversary of her beatification.
 Another reliquary containing the relics of the saint’s parents—Saints Louis and Zélie Martin—was also present.

 For all current news, visit our News home page.